drobin04/Dashboardify/README.md

 # To-Do

-- Work on functionality to create and select between multiple dashboards
+- Work on functionality to create and select between multiple dashboards -- Dropdownlist next to existing buttons at top left, with list of dashboards user has (probably just by recid for now).
+-- Probably javascript that handles the event when dropdownlist is changed, to load the selected dashboard.
+--

 - Consider loading a small image from a site's root /favicon.ico above each bookmark for a more natural look, maybe this could be an optional feature.